TypeScript

 import { router } from '@inertiajs/react'

-router.flash<{ paymentError: string }>({ paymentError: 'Card declined' })Client-side visits
+router.flash<{ paymentError: string }>({ paymentError: 'Card declined' })Client-Side Visits

 The router.push() and router.replace() methods accept a generic for typing client-side visit props.